10 ways to encourage wild Barn Owls

 - Barn Owls die or fail to nest during prolonged cold weather and produce fewer young in wet summers.

-- If frequent extreme weather events like these continue, Barn Owl numbers will fall.
+- As frequent extreme weather events like these increase, it’s sadly inevitable that without more human help, Barn Owl numbers will fall.

 - The Barn Owl Trust is a very small charity working hard to Conserve the Barn Owl and its Environment.